Skip to main content

 Upload a recording

-Here is where you use the Create a helper function to upload a recording:
+Here is where you use the interaction ID.

-.upload recording
+upload recording

 full function